 One should enjoy the sounds of certain names, for their sheer verbal ambition on one hand and their history on the other.

-I was flipping through our thin directory of our Maine coast summer camp, published a couple of decades ago, and found these examples:
+Flipping through a thin directory of our Maine coast summer camp, published a couple of decades ago, and found these examples:

 - Warwick Atkins